 These services offer advantages for both consumers and merchants as, on the one hand, the consumer will not need to enter their bank details every time they make an online purchase and, on the other hand, the merchant is guaranteed that the payment has been made at the time and can process the order.

 - Aggregator accounts: are services that provide information on bank accounts that users have associated with that service.
 They allow for easy comparisons between expenses and revenues, so that users have greater control over their accounts.

 In order for these new services collected in PSD2 to perform their function, the customer must give prior authorization for them to access their bank details.

 The entry into force of the PSD2 directive was scheduled for 14 September 2019.
 However, members of the European Economic Area (EEA) have agreed to apply a moratorium period extending to 18 months in countries such as Germany, France or the United Kingdom.

 In Spain, it has been agreed that this period will be 14 months, plus a flexible amortization period.
 Under this agreement, the directive will not be mandatory, at least, until November 2020, and the term may be extended until March 14, 2021.

 If there is one thing we can get out of these regulations, is that the current trend in Europe revolves around the democratization and standardization of all processes, pushing the digital transformation of companies.

 The standardization of processes allows not only to promote trade and facilitate the exchange of documents between companies and public administrations in all countries of the Union, but also to increase the fiscal control.
 Regulations concerning payments also strengthen the security of consumer information.

-For this, Docuten’s commitment is to take advantage of this common framework with a solution that allows the complete cycle of business documents to be digitized: signing of labor and commercial contracts, receipt and issuance of invoices electronically and management of recurring collections, always complying with all regulations in force in Spain and the European Union.
+For this, Docuten’s commitment is to take advantage of this common framework with a solution that allows the complete cycle of business documents to be digitized: signing of labor and commercial contracts and receipt and issuance of invoices electronically, always complying with all regulations in force in Spain and the European Union.